 Students are encouraged to first consult with his or her medical provider.
-The Center for Disability Resources can provide a list of evaluators, on request.
+The Center for Accessibility Resources can provide a list of evaluators, on request.

-Does the Center for Disability Resources conduct educational evaluations?
+Does the Center for Accessibility Resources conduct educational evaluations?

-No, the Center for Disability Resources does not provide evaluations to determine a student’s disability.
+No, the Center for Accessibility Resources does not provide evaluations to determine a student’s disability.

 Delta Alpha Pi International Honor Society